martinjpage/gwas_pipeline/readme.md

 ## Running GWAS Pipeline

 The pipeline is executed through `python gwas_pipeline.py` with the following arguments.
-Either an  `id` or `name` must be provided.
+Either an  `id` or `name` must be exclusively provided.

 `-id`						search for associations based on trait ID code

-`-n, --name`		searched for associations based on trait name.
+`-n, --name`		search for associations based on trait name.

-`-o, --output`	file path for save outputs (project folder)
+`-o, --output`	folder path for save outputs (project folder) (overrides path provided in config)

 ## Software Architecture